-4.22.
+4.23.
 Income

-4.22.1.
+4.23.1.
 Income, Tax and Family Benefits Model

 A great deal of income information is collected in the Person Questionnaire every wave, most of which relates to the completed financial year immediately preceding the date of interview (for example, 2000-2001 in wave 1).
 This information is used to construct several variables for financial year income components, which are presented in Figure 4.6, Figure 4.7 and Figure 4.8 for the household file, enumerated person file and responding person file, respectively.
 In addition, there are several other income components shown in these figures that are calculated by HILDA staff based on the circumstances of sample members.
-The figures also show how all the income components are combined to produce more aggregated income components, such as 'market income', and to produce disposable income (total income after receipt of government benefits and deduction of income tax).